d12frosted/elpa-mirror/gnu/dape-readme.txt

                ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Use `dape-configs' to set up your debug adapter configurations.
-To initiate debugging sessions, use the command `dape'.
+`Dape' is a debug adapter client for Emacs.
+The debug adapter protocol, much like its more well-known counterpart, the language server protocol, aims to establish a common API for programming tools.
+However, instead of functionalities such as code completions, it provides a standardized interface for debuggers.

+To begin a debugging session, invoke the `dape' command.
+In the minibuffer prompt, enter a debug adapter configuration name from `dape-configs'.

-For complete functionality, activate `eldoc-mode' in your source buffers and enable `repeat-mode' for ergonomics.
+For complete functionality, make sure to enable `eldoc-mode' in your source buffers and `repeat-mode' for more pleasant key mappings.

 1 Features
 ══════════

-  ⁃ Log breakpoints
+  ⁃ Batteries included support (`describe-variable' `dape-configs') ⁃ Log breakpoints
   ⁃ Conditional breakpoints
   ⁃ Variable explorer